inteyes/ReMS2000/README.md

 At this point the panel is ready to work!
 ### Afterword
-This panel created using great [Ctrlr software](https://github.com/RomanKubiak/ctrlr) by Roman Kubiak.
+This panel was created using great [Ctrlr software](https://github.com/RomanKubiak/ctrlr) by Roman Kubiak.
 While you are able to run Ctrlr on your system - you are able to run this panel.
 Release will be packed with source .panel file.

 Exported instances (standalone, vst32, vst64) will be provided only for single platform - Windows.